SpencePro/SpencePro/README.md

 - spencer.a.rodgers@gmail.com
 - https://www.linkedin.com/in/spencer-rodgers-b3322997/
 - contact me by email or LinkedIn first to get my phone number to call or text

-I am open to job offers, collaborations, and meet-ups; you can also just say hi!

 #### Fun facts?